ISU-HPC/restic-backup-docker/README.md

 ## Volumes

 * `/data` - This is the data that gets backed up.
 Just [mount](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) it to wherever you want.
+* `/root/.cache` - This is restics cache directory and can grow to be substanstial.
+Not necessary to mount, but may exceed expections for a / fs if you dont.

 ## Set the hostname